“Color itself is a degree of darkness.”

 As pure yellow passes very easily to red-yellow, so the deepening of this last to yellow-red is not to be arrested.
 The agreeable, cheerful sensation which red-yellow excites increases to an intolerably powerful impression in bright yellow-red.

-The colours on the minus side are blue, red-blue, and blue-red.
+The colors on the minus side are blue, red-blue, and blue-red.
 They produce a restless, susceptible, anxious impression.

 As yellow is always accompanied with light, so it may be said that blue still brings a principle of darkness with it.